AmbiqAI/heartkit/docs/guides/heartkit-demo.md

 The HRV head uses only DSP and statistics (i.e. no neural network is used).
 Using a combination of segmentation results and QRS filter, the HRV head detects R peak candidates.
 RR intervals are extracted and filtered, and then used to derive a variety of HRV metrics including heart rate, rhythm, SDNN, SDRR, SDANN, etc. All of the identified R peaks are further fed to the beat classifier head.
 Note that if segmentation model is not enabled, HRV head falls back to identifying R peaks purely on gradient of QRS signal.

-### Arrhythmia Head
+### Rhythm Head

-The arrhythmia head is used to detect the presence of Atrial Fibrillation (AFIB) or Atrial Flutter (AFL).
-Note that if heart arrhythmia is detected, the remaining heads are skipped.
-The arrhythmia model utilizes a 1-D CNN built using MBConv style blocks that incorporate expansion, inverted residuals, and squeeze and excitation layers.
+The rhythm head is used to detect the presence of Atrial Fibrillation (AFIB) or Atrial Flutter (AFL).
+Note that if heart rhythm is detected, the remaining heads are skipped.
+The rhythm model utilizes a 1-D CNN built using MBConv style blocks that incorporate expansion, inverted residuals, and squeeze and excitation layers.
 Furthermore, longer filter and stide lengths are utilized in the initial layers to capture more temporal dependencies.

 ### Beat Head